Terraform

 During a Terraform operation, the provider uses the password_wo

-value to configure the database instance, and then Terraform discards that value without storing it in the plan or state file.
+value to create the database instance, and then Terraform discards that value without storing it in the plan or state file.

 Update write-only arguments with versions